mxeng/mcp-docs/labs/lab-e-serial.md

 - Review the use of harware interrupts.
 - Research how to configure and use hardware **timers** (section 17 of the ATmega datasheet: http://www.atmel.com/Images/Atmel-2549-8-bit-AVR-Microcontroller-ATmega640-1280-1281-2560-2561_datasheet.pdf).
 - Begin planning your program.
+- Attend/Review Lecture 5 for examples of timer configuration and usage.

 **Task: Design a simple stop-watch, using a serial monitor on PC to show the elapsed time.**
 - You should set up a hardware timer (e.g TIMER1) to time a suitable interval (say 1 or 10msec), and program variables to maintain counts of milliseconds, seconds and minutes.
 You will need to calculate suitable values for the prescaler and for the timer compare register.